 - Run statistical tests on the return series to investigate how well the model fits the data.

-Using the interactive platform, students will learn how risk and return characteristics change as stocks are added and removed from a hypothetical portfolio.
-They will be introduced to such concepts as the efficient frontier, capital market line, and indifference curve.
+Using the interactive platform, learn how risk and return characteristics change as stocks are added and removed from a hypothetical portfolio.
+Students will be introduced to such concepts as the efficient frontier, capital market line, and indifference curve.

 Depending on a course’s pedagogical goals, students have the ability to control different aspects of their backtests, including start and end dates, number of securities per portfolio, investment style, weights and rebalancing frequency.